Youth in Landscapes Camp, Accra 2019

-- Online activities: Participants familiarize themselves with current issues and challenges in their hosting communities by developing a SWOT analysis.
+- Online activities: Participants familiarized themselves with current issues and challenges in their hosting communities by developing a SWOT analysis.

-- In-person activities: Two groups of participants will be hosted on the project sites to work with community members and host organization experts.
+- In-person activities: Two groups of participants hosted on the project sites to work with community members and host organization experts.

-- hACCRAthon: Participants will take the challenge of engaging more African youth in landscape restoration.
+- hACCRAthon: Participants took the challenge of engaging more African youth in landscape restoration.

-- GLF Accra: To round up the program, participants will join the GLF conference, learning from outstanding speakers and projects, while connecting with like-minded attendees.
+- GLF Accra: To round up the program, participants joined the GLF conference, learning from outstanding speakers and projects, while connecting with like-minded attendees.

 Outcomes and outputs

 - Strengthened youth leadership capacities and grasp of holistic approaches to restoration initiatives.